Understand Karma Through A Board Game Snakes And Ladders

 Two or more people can play the Snakes and Ladders game on a game board consisting of numbers and grid squares.
 Then there is a number on ‘Snakes and Ladders’ which are pictured on the board, each Snake and Ladder connects to two specific board squares.

-Leisurely yet fun to play, that dice decide who will win or lose, who will get to climb the ladder and who will go straight into the snake’s mouth.
-None of us can forget those afternoon of summer vacations which were spent playing this game.
+Leisurely yet fun to play, those dice decide who will win or lose, who will get to climb the ladder, and who will go straight into the snake’s mouth.
+None of us can forget that afternoon of summer vacations which were spent playing this game.
 Fighting and arguing with friends or siblings and rejoicing after winning with others, the memories of playing Snakes and Ladders still lingers in our mind.

 Snakes and Ladders